 Since 2013, Hamill has played overseas and bounced around more than Tigger in a Winnie the Pooh book.
-He’s since suited up for seven teams in six leagues, including the KHL’s Astana Barys, the SM-liiga’s HPK Hameenlinna, and most recently, the Czech Republic League’s Dukla Jihlava.
+He’s since suited up for 10 teams, including the KHL’s Astana Barys and the SM-liiga’s HPK Hameenlinna, before retiring after the 2020-21 season.

 Keaton Ellerby: Florida Panthers, 10th Overall

-Keaton Ellerby was not a bust to the extent of Hamill, but was definitely disappointing for a 10th overall pick.
-He pales in comparison to Kevin McDonagh, Kevin Shattenkirk, and Ian Cole, three defensemen drafted after him the first round.
+Keaton Ellerby was not a bust to the extent of Hamill, but was definitely disappointing for a 10th-overall pick.
+He pales in comparison to Kevin McDonagh, Kevin Shattenkirk, and Ian Cole, three defensemen drafted after him in the first round.

 The Panthers washed their hands of Ellerby in 2013 when they dealt him for a fifth-round pick to the Los Angeles Kings.
 That summer, the Winnipeg Jets claimed him off waivers and he had a brief career resurgence in 2013-14, playing 51 games for a team whose back end was both ravaged by injuries and thin outside their top four.